Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Introduction

-In the general control engineering domain, the field of system identification is critical as a way to extract information and/or obtain models from simulation, experimental, or real data \cite{Lju1987}.
-For example, in structural dynamics, system identification methods are used for the extraction of modal parameters \cite{VanOverschee1996}, such as natural frequencies ($\omega_n$), damping ratios ($\zeta_n$), and mode shapes ($\bm{\phi}_n$), from linear time invariant systems (LTIs) \cite{Dessena2022}.
-Modal parameters have always been the backbone of vibration-based Structural Health Monitoring (SHM) \cite{Farrar2025}.
-Hence, there is a continuous search for novel and efficient methods for extracting modal parameters, such as those presented in \cite{Civera2021}, alongside more refined indices \cite{Allemang2003} and analysis methods \cite{Bull2021}.
-The former are necessary to move away from direct comparison of modal parameters -– a notoriously challenging task for higher-dimensional systems.
-For this reason, indices such as the modal assurance criterion (MAC) \cite{Gres2021}, which helps condense information to make it usable for SHM, have achieved considerable success over the years.
-On the other hand, the latter is not restricted to direct methods and can include indirect methods, such as model updating-based approaches \cite{Dessena2022d,Dessena2022c}, as well as data-driven techniques \cite{Huang2024}.
-This continuous stream of emerging methods and strategies is also fuelled by the fact that most engineering fields require some sort of damage monitoring or identification strategy. {Some of the more well-known applications are infrastructures, such as roads} \cite{Li2022} {and wind turbines }\cite{Zhang2020}{, and systems, such as fuel pumps, }\cite{Verhulst2022}.
+In this regard, system identification (SI) offers critical approaches to extract information and/or obtain models from simulation, experimental, or real data }\cite{Lju1987}.{ For example, in structural dynamics, SI methods are used for the extraction of modal parameters }\cite{VanOverschee1996}{, such as natural frequencies ($\omega_n$), damping ratios ($\zeta_n$), and mode shapes ($\bm{\phi}_n$), from linear time invariant systems (LTIs)} \cite{Dessena2022}. {Modal parameters have always been the backbone of vibration-based SHM }\cite{Farrar2025}{.
+Hence, there is a continuous search for novel and efficient methods for extracting modal parameters, such as those presented in }\cite{Civera2021}{, alongside more refined indices }\cite{Allemang2003}{ and analysis methods }\cite{Bull2021}{.
+The former are necessary to move away from direct comparison of modal parameters – a notoriously challenging task for higher-dimensional systems.
+For this reason, indices such as the modal assurance criterion (MAC) }\cite{Gres2021}{, which helps condense information to make it usable for SHM, have achieved considerable success over the years.
+On the other hand, the latter is not restricted to direct methods and can include indirect methods, such as model updating-based approaches }\cite{Dessena2022d, Dessena2022c}{, as well as data-driven techniques }\cite{Huang2024}.